 - 8-week interpersonal mindfulness course: learn how to relate to others in a more mindful way, increase your presence and improve your communication skills.
 This is a follow-up course for people having followed the beginners course

-- Weekly in-person group sessions of 1.5 to 2.5 hours
+- Weekly group sessions of 1.5 to 2.5 hours

 - Lots of practical exercises to build mindfulness into your daily schedule without needing to invest extra time

 - Programmes based on the scientifically validated programmes